 The most important factor in returning athletes to play safely is access to quality, comprehensive specialty concussion care.
 In providing this service through a virtual platform, the Baylor Scott & White Sports Concussion Program is able to treat athletes not only in North Texas, but across the state.

-If you or a loved one has suffered a concussion and needs treatment, find a specialist who can help.
+If you or a loved one has experienced a concussion, find a specialist who can help.